eljens/multigrid-poisson/multigrid/dirichlet_3d/README.md

 $$
 \Delta u = f
 $$
-The setup is a bit simplified:
-- The solver only works for cubic, equidistant domains.
-- There are Dirichlet boundary considions on all surfaces.
+There are Dirichlet boundary considions imposed on all surfaces.
+It is assumed that the number of cells in each dimension is even, or equivalently that the number of lattices is odd.

 ## Test Problem
 We may consider some trigonometric function